SafinaM/file_signature/README.md

  - The utilite should correctly work for Linux, x86 and x64

 File is divided into equal parts.
-The chunk is read by the Thread produceData;
+The chunk is reading by the Thread produceData;
 The hash function is calculating in Thread-pull tasks;
 Tht results of calculating are collecting in the Thread resumeData.

-# Possible improvments:
+# Possible improvements:

-To consider other hash funciton;
+ - To consider other hash function;
-To consider non-blocking thread-safe queue;
+ - To consider non-blocking thread-safe queue;
-To simplify code;
+ - To simplify code;
-To test with different implementaions;
+ - To test with different implementations;

+# Building

 To build without tests and BOOST:
 ```